SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Methods

-Note that \textbf{Structure-Preserving} is realized by filtering the intensity level of input images.
-In detail, all the pixels with the same intensity level in the original image have the same intensity level in the transformed image, where the set $\{(i,j)|x(i,j) = c\}$ with intensity level c is defined as \textit{structure-pattern}s \cite{SPT}.
-Intuitively, we propose the SPN for rectifying chromatic distortions by taking advantage of this property in two aspects: (1) Separating useful structure-patterns from the harmful ones by injecting them to different intensity levels, which will be likely to generate better contrast and brightness.
+In essence, \textbf{Structure-Preserving} is realized by filtering the intensity level of input images.
+All the pixels with the same intensity level in the original image have the same intensity level in the transformed image, where the set $\{(i,j)|x(i,j)=c\}$ with intensity level c is defined as \textit{structure-pattern}s.
+Intuitively, we propose the SPN for rectifying chromatic distortions by taking advantage of this singleton-based pixel-wise transformation in \textit{two aspects}: (1) Separating useful structure-patterns from the harmful ones by injecting them to different intensity levels, which will be likely to generate better contrast and brightness.
 (2) Aggregating different levels of structure-patterns by mapping them to close intensity levels, which will be beneficial to alleviate fragments, rendering a more unified image.
+These are suitable for handling with \textit{inter-pattern} problems (as Fig.2 (a)) but powerless against the other.